 Canterbury Cathedral Archives and Library

-The Cathedral Archives and Library hold a fantastic and varied range of historic collections, including manuscripts, photographs, maps and printed books dating from the late 8th century up to the modern day.
-You’ll need to book an appointment to see material: the Reading Room is open for researchers on Wednesdays and Thursdays.
+The Cathedral Archives and Library house a fantastic and diverse range of historic collections, which include manuscripts, photographs, maps, and printed books dating from the late 8th century up to the modern day.
+To access the material, you’ll need to book an appointment.
+The Reading Room is open for researchers on Wednesdays and Thursdays.

 Some highlights for English and American Literature and Creative Writing students are: